Femoral Shaft Fracture, ABOS Oral Boards Preparation

 Clinical Scenario

-A 28-year-old right-hand-dominant male construction worker is brought to the trauma bay after a motorcycle collision at approximately 40 mph.
-He was helmeted and reports pain in his right thigh.
-He is hemodynamically stable after 2 liters of crystalloid.
-ATLS primary survey reveals no other injuries.
-On secondary survey, the right thigh is swollen and deformed with shortening.
-The skin is intact.
-He has palpable dorsalis pedis and posterior tibial pulses.
-Sensation is intact in all distributions.
-The knee ligaments cannot be assessed due to thigh pain, but there is no knee effusion.
+This is a 28-year-old male construction worker brought to the trauma bay after a motorcycle collision at approximately 40 miles per hour.
+He was helmeted.
+He was hemodynamically stable after two liters of crystalloid in the field.
+ATLS primary survey was intact.
+On secondary survey, his right thigh was swollen, deformed, and shortened.
+Skin was intact.
+He had palpable dorsalis pedis and posterior tibial pulses, intact sensation, and soft compartments.
+I could not reliably assess knee ligaments due to thigh pain, but there was no knee effusion.

 What Examiners Look For